 What categories are contestants divided into?

 CMTC is a “closed” convention.
-Therefore, only a select list of industry professionals receive an invitation to scout, judge, and present seminars at the event.
-The closed nature of CMTC ensures that contestants are being seen by respected agents, managers, and casting directors who have an established reputation in the modelling and talent industries for finding and promoting new faces in various markets.
+Therefore, only a select list of industry reps receive an invitation to scout, judge, and present seminars at the event.
+The closed nature of CMTC ensures that contestants are being seen by respected agents, managers, producers, and casting directors who have an established reputation in the modelling and talent industries for finding and promoting new faces in various markets.

 What “look” or qualities are agents searching for in a model?

 If you open up any magazine, you will be struck by the variety of looks that are “in style.”
 You will undoubtedly see many hairstyles, different facial structures, and body shapes; everything from the girl- or guy-next-door look to edgy and exotic looks.
 This observed variation demonstrates an important point: all types of looks are in demand at all times to fulfill the needs of designers and other clients.

 Regardless of look or style, you must take care of your body.
 As an aspiring model, your body is your business; it is the product being marketed, so it is your job to keep your body at its best at all times.
 You must be healthy and well-groomed.
 However, it is important to keep in mind that a healthy life is one of balance – not extremes.
 CMTC discourages extreme dieting and exercise to meet sample sizes set by the high fashion modelling industry because these behaviours oppose the value we place on a healthy, balanced lifestyle.
 Instead of trying to drastically change their body type, we encourage aspiring models to consider the different avenues available to them within the fashion industry such as commercial modelling, which includes commercial print, advertising campaigns, and TV commercials.